All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 secret goal is to make the best of your abilities!

 it on your own.
-Some challenges come with hints.
-After you solved a challenge – you press Done
+Some exercises come with hints.
+After you solved a exercise – you press Done

 and compare your solution with ours.
 Quite often we provide an additional description to the solution.